Increasing and Integrating Diverse Perspectives | The AIR Equity Initiative

 The P3 expanded to two universities in Africa in fall 2022, including the University of Nairobi and the University of Dar es Salaam.
 The international expansion will follow a similar model to the P3-U.S. and provide relevant offerings, tailored to the students at the selected universities.

-The American Youth Policy Consultants provide substantive support to the AIR Equity Initiative.
+The Youth Policy Consultants (YPC) of the American Youth Policy Forum (AYPF) Powered by the Children’s Defense Fund provide substantive support to the AIR Equity Initiative.
 Youth Policy Consultants review critical documents, provide input to Equity Initiative staff, and participate in focus groups to inform efforts to improve youth outcomes.

-Consultants have served as experts on AIR Equity Initiative panel discussions about education and public safety and policing.
-The consultants are also developing ideas to address inequities in education, work, and human service systems, as well as a podcast series to spur conversation and action on issues impacting the lives of youth in the United States.
+The YPCs have served as experts on AIR Equity Initiative panel discussions about education and public safety and policing.
+The consultants are also developing ideas to address inequities in education, work, and human service systems—including leveraging Credible Messengers to help youth navigate these complex systems.
+They also developed a podcast series to spur conversation and action on issues impacting the lives of youth in the United States.